0044 1695 0414

 business.

 3.2 All of our phone calls are recorded.
-We will use this information to monitor and train staff, to deal with customer
+We will use this information to monitor and train staff, to deal with customer disputes and for our own compliance purposes.

 4 How long we keep YOUR personal information